GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (104) .md

 **At Higher Tiers**: Each tier beyond minimum increases the range by 1 yard and duration by 1 round.

 **Critical Failure**: You instead affect yourself with the spell.
 If you had already targeted yourself, you instead fail to move.

+#### Ablative Guard

+**Minimum Tier**: 2

+**Casting TIme**: 1 reaction, which you take in response to a non-magical attack against yourself

+**Effect**: You gain a bonus to defense against that attack equal to the lowest of the spell's tier or your [Magic] bonus as a magical field of force projects from yourself and covering the entirety of the direction.
+The forcefield then continues to exist for a total number of phases equal to the spell's tier.
+Magical attacks bypass the barrier completely and reduce its lifespan by 1 phase.
+Critical hits cause the forcefield to dissipate automatically.
+Fire attacks of any nature will destroy the barrier before affecting the caster.

+**At Higher Tiers**: The benefits for higher tiers are noted above.

+**Critical Failure**: You gain 1d4 points of spell sickness.

 #### Abnegate